jaypipes/articles/openstack/placement-queens-update.md

 `nova-scheduler` was because of the Cells V2 design.
 Recall that the Cells V2 architecture is designed to remove the peculiarities and segregated API layers of the old Cells V1 codebase.
-Having a single API control plane in Cells V2 means simpler code and thus easier to maintain code.
+Having a single API control plane in Cells V2 means simpler and thus easier to maintain code.

 However, one of the design tenets of the Cells V2 architecture is that once a launch (or move) instance request gets to the target cell, there is no "upcall"